mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 ## Implementation

-Now lets get started with the actual implementation of our WebRTC based chat.
+Now lets get starting with the actual implementation of our WebRTC based chat.

 ### Architecture